ianmorgan/corda-rawupdates-demo/README.md

 There are four important points to understand:

-1. The `rawUpdates` observer is triggered in the Finality flow **AFTER** the transaction has been notarised, so although the new states will not appear in the Corda ledger or the external database, they have been notarised and cannot be used in another transaction.
+1. The `rawUpdates` observer is triggered in the Finality flow **AFTER** the transaction has been notarised, so if in the event of an error the new states don't appear in the Corda ledger or the external database, they have still been notarised and cannot be used in another transaction.
+Corda will handle these situations via the `Flow Hospital`, but as noted in point 4 this is currently implemented on the assumption that problems writing to the database are very rare.
 2. In the current implementation of Corda there is no 2-phase style commit at this point.
 So if only `Charlie` fails, but `Alice` and `Bob` succeed, it is possible that `Alice` and `Bob` now see the new states, but `Charlie` doesn't.
 The exact behaviour will depend upon the internal implementation and may therefore change between Corda releases.